dev-zzo/blarg/_posts/2025-12-19-decapping-dmso.md

 Hello and hello and hello to everyone out there, this is likely the last blog post in the infamous 2025.
 Today I am going to talk a bit about a recent decapping experiment, where another fun liquid was used.

 So there is this fun substance named [dimethyl sulphoxide](https://en.wikipedia.org/wiki/Dimethyl_sulfoxide), also known as DMSO, which is supposedly useful in decapping plastic (well, epoxy-based) IC packages.
 Until recently, though, I have not heard of anyone actually having success using it.
-However, a couple days ago I happened upon a couple forum posts claiming success, so in the spirit of science I set out to replicate their findings.
+A couple days ago I happened upon a couple forum posts claiming success, so in the spirit of science I set out to replicate their findings.

 Here is my test subject.